george-panou/Cisco-IOS-Parallel-CLI/Readme.md

 ## Known Issues

-The application will fail to ignore some certificate types causing the connection to the network device to close
+The application will fail to ignore some self signed certificates, causing the connection to the network device to close.
+We are working on better ideintifying the issues root cause.

 ## Getting Help